ArgOsciProyect/ARG_OSCI_HARDWARE/README.md

 - PCB layout can be further optimized for EMC and signal integrity.
 - The enclosure design may be adapted or improved for robustness.
 - More compact PCB designs are planned, including protection features and direct microcontroller integration (without the devkit).

+### PCB Design
+The PCB was designed following standard practices, prioritizing functional block separation and signal integrity as described in previous sections.
+No special layout considerations beyond those already mentioned were required.

+### 3D Case Design
+The 3D case was designed to fit the PCB and provide basic protection.
+No special design constraints or requirements were considered beyond ensuring proper fit.

+> **Note:** If electromagnetic shielding is desired to reduce interference, keep in mind that the device connects via WiFi.
+Any shielding solution should be implemented with care to avoid degrading wireless communication performance.

 ---